Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Supplementary Materials

-To resize an image with an original size of $h \times w$ into an edge map of size $H \times W$, there are two methods.
-One is to convert the image ($h \times w$) into edge map ($h \times w$) and have the edge map resized ($H \times W$) by nearest neighbor interpolation; the other one is to resize the image ($h \times w$) into an intermediate image ($H \times W$) by Lanczos interpolation first, and then extract the edge map ($H \times W$).
+\myparagraph{Image resizing.} There are two approaches to transform an image ($h \times w$) into an edge map ($H \times W$), which can be in a different size to accommodate the input requirement of ControlNet. \emph{Resizing edge map}: convert the image ($h \times w$) to an edge map ($h \times w$) and then resize the edge map ($H \times W$) by nearest neighbor interpolation. \emph{Resizing image}: resize the image ($h \times w$) into an intermediate image ($H \times W$) by Lanczos interpolation and then convert it to an edge map ($H \times W$).
+We compare these two approaches qualitatively in Figure~\ref{fig:resize} and find that resizing the image can produce generations of higher quality.
+These two approaches consume similar memory in total.

-For some low-resolution images, it is beneficial to resize the image first and store a larger edge map, which captures more image details.
-Some memory is sacrificed; thus, the exemplar quantity is reduced, but we can gain exemplars with higher quality, as illustrated in the right column of \cref{fig:resize}.
+\myparagraph{Sampling scheme of prompt-based exemplars.} We study the effect of sampling order for choosing exemplars to store as prompts.
+The default sampling approach is to pick the most representative $(1-\alpha)b$ samples of each class to store as RGB images, while picking the next $24\alpha b$ representative ones to store as edge maps.
+We refer to this scheme as \emph{least representative prompts}.
+Its alternate sampling scheme, namely \emph{most representative prompts}, is to save the most representative $24\alpha b$ samples as prompts and preserve the next $(1-\alpha)b$ ones.
+Another scheme is \emph{random sampling}, which picks $24\alpha b + (1-\alpha)b$ most representative samples first, and then randomly chooses $(1-\alpha)b$ to save as original images and $24\alpha b$ to save as prompts.
+We compare these three sampling schemes in Table~\ref{tab:sampling_order}.
+The three sampling modes yield similar accuracies, meaning that picking more or less representative images to be prompts does not have a significant impact on the final performance.

+\myparagraph{Generation time.} Image generation based on diffusion models is relatively time-consuming, which is a limitation of our approach.
+For example, generating $K=1$ synthetic copy of ImageNet-100 using $8$ NVIDIA RTX A6000 GPUs takes approximately $15.5$ hours.
+In this paper, we assume time is not a limiting factor in incremental learning, and we fully exploit the effectiveness of PESCR by increasing $K$.
+In practical applications, if a time constraint is imposed, $K$ might be reduced for more efficient generation.

+\myparagraph{Training time.} We provide the time to train a CIL model (with DER) in Table~\ref{tab:time} with different numbers of exemplars per class.
+By compressing $\alpha=10\%$ of the data, we can gain $66$ exemplars per class ($3.3$ times the original).
+This costs approximately $32\%$ more training time, but the model accuracy is substantially increased from $81.9\%$ to $83.2\%$.

+\myparagraph{Example generated images.} From each dataset, we show two images with their class labels, Canny edge maps, and generations by ControlNet in Figure~\ref{fig:generations}.